-The flavour profile of capers are salty, acidic, tangy and slightly bitter in one hit.
+The flavour profile of capers is salty, acidic, tangy and slightly bitter in one hit.
 There is a similarity to olive flavour, but more tangy, I find.

 How To Use Capers In Cooking

 Those little round buds really pack a punch when it comes to flavour.
-Capers not only adds salt but acidity to the dish.
+Capers not only add salt but acidity to the dish.

 Garlic: To increase the vinaigrette’s intensity, we add a clove of garlic for full flavour and punch.